 Hospice in the Home

-Some patients with a terminal illness want to continue living in their own home and if it is their preference die there, our home team will help to facilitate this.
+Some patients with a life limiting or palliative illness want to continue living in their own home and if it is their preference die there, our home team will help to facilitate this.

 Our team consists of specialist nurses, registered nurses, nursing assistants and administrative staff.
 We can help support patients and their families through serious illness by;

 - Giving advice regarding managing symptoms of disease, pain control, treatment programs

 - Preventing admission to hospital, or facilitating discharge from in-patient care